lfelker/package_capabilities/README.md

 - Download the source code to the directory you want to work in 'git clone [CLONE URL]'
 - install npm if you do not have it
-- run `npm install` in the downloaded directory
+- after downloading npm, run `npm install` in the downloaded directory to get all the node modules used in the project

 # Running the website